JonasKVJ/SFSU-Meetup-Mobile-App/README.md

 # Meetup-Mobile-App
 Mobile Application for Android OS developed at San Francisco State University, which uses Meetup API, JSON and JAVA to find and display nearby Meetup users.
-The .java files displayed in this repository are for showcasing purposes only and only encompass a small part of the entire project and the total duration of the project was 1 semester.
+The .java files displayed in this repository are for showcasing purposes only and only encompass a small part of the entire project and the project lasted for 1 semester.
 Technologies used: Android Studio, JAVA, JSON, Volley API, Meetup API

 Short video demonstration: https://youtu.be/Jy_ZICNDzks